 The MedlinePlus site for Hip replacement surgery is free of advertisement.
 Information provided on implants, hip resurfacing, total hip joints, risk of deep vein thrombosis (DVT)/blood clot, minimally invasive hip surgery, anterior approach; hip rehab exercises

-Topics: total knee replacement surgery, joint replacement (arthroplasty), revision surgery, conditioning, rehabilitation exercises, deciding to have hip or knee surgery, and more.
+MedlinePlus website on Knee Replacement Surgery shows important topics: total knee replacement surgery, joint replacement (arthroplasty), revision surgery, conditioning, rehabilitation exercises, deciding to have hip or knee surgery, and more.
 Many videos on minimally invasive surgery.
 We like MedlinePlus so much better than WebMD.
-It’s a service of our National Library of Medicine (NLM) and the National Institutes of Health (NIH)
+It’s ad-free, a service of our National Library of Medicine (NLM) and the National Institutes of Health (NIH)

 Interesting but old report.
 Statistical Brief #34 by AHRQ shows national estimated average hospital cost for knee arthroplasty (knee replacement) was $13,200 in 2004 dollars; hip replacement average cost = $14,500, and spinal fusion was $19,600 excluding physician fees.
 Overall average age for orthopedic inpatient procedures was age 60, but spinal fusion much younger (age 52), and knee replacement (age 66), & hip replacement (age 70) were much higher.
 Average length of stay (ALOS), survival rates (percent died in hospital) and trends since 1997 also shown.
 Released July 2007, using 2004 and 2005 data.
 Medical inflation since 2004 is about 58%.